Last updated: July 13, 2026

 Begin your journey through Colorado’s picturesque mountain towns such as Aspen and Vail, where the natural beauty of the Rockies is on full display.

-As you continue westward, the landscape transitions dramatically as you enter Utah, culminating in the awe-inspiring Zion National Park, renowned for its steep red cliffs and forest trails.
+As you continue westward, the landscape transitions dramatically as you enter Utah, culminating in the awe-inspiring Zion National Park, renowned for its steep red cliffs and hiking trails.

 Suggested Route: